mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-Since the join with the `actor` table extract potentially many rows for every movie, we used a `GROUP BY` operation, and the `array_agg` Postgres function, which create an array from the names of the actors.
+Since the `actor` table extracts many rows for every movie, we used a `GROUP BY` operation and the `array_agg` Postgres function, which creates an array from the actors' names.

-However, tha array type is not SQL standard.
-So, in order to let Doobie map the array type to a Scala `List`, we need to import the `doobie.postgres._` and `doobie.postgres.implicits._` packages, belonging to the `doobie-postgres` librar
+However, the array type is not SQL standard.
+So, to let Doobie map the array type to a Scala `List`, we need to import the `doobie.postgres._` and `doobie.postgres.implicits._` packages, belonging to the `doobie-postgres` library.

 As we said, the array type is not standard, and it could happen to implement the above program in a database that doesn't support arrays.
-In this case, the only solution left is to perform the join manually, which means splitting the original query in three different queries, and join the data programmatically:
+In this case, the only solution left is to perform the join manually, which means splitting the original query into three different queries and joining the data programmatically:

 ```scala
 def findMovieByNameWithoutSqlJoin(movieName: String): IO[Option[Movie]] = {